rrusk/DancePracticeMusicPlayer/README.md

 python main.py
 </pre>

-The GUI should look like this on Linux and MacOS desktops:
+The GUI should look similar to this on Linux and MacOS desktops:
 ![DancePracticeMusicPlayer](https://github.com/user-attachments/assets/6331954b-ee8d-4e10-a224-9ae9f672bb49)

 It looks the same on Windows desktops except that the "Pause" button is not present because of seek issues with GstStreamer.